 Now we get to the point of this article … what tools do you have around your home and your neighborhood that can help you survive a natural disaster?
 If you’re like many modern day Americans, you may live in a distant suburb and potentially escape the brunt of a significant disaster laying waste to a major city in your area.

-What items are laying right under your nose that can help you not just survive but even thrive when the area you live in has been laid waste by something as destructive as a catastrophic earthquake?
+If you haven’t been prepping, then you it’s a different story.
+You have to start asking: what items are laying right under your nose that can help you not just survive but even thrive when the area you live in has been laid waste by something as destructive as a catastrophic earthquake?
 First, let’s discuss electricity: